 Dropped kerbs for vehicles

-If the property is council owned or you do not own the proposed parking area on an ex-council property, contact your neighbourhood manager.
+If the property is council owned or you do not own the parking area, contact your neighbourhood manager.

-We will return your application if you do not have the correct permission when you submit it.
+We will return your application if you do not include the correct permission.

 Email crossovers@enfield.gov.uk if you have any questions about applying for a dropped kerb for a vehicle and we will get back to you within 10 working days.

-Email crossovers@enfield.gov.uk your completed application or send it to:
+Email your completed form to crossovers@enfield.gov.uk or post it to:

 Crossover Helpdesk